’90 Day Fiance’ Shocker: Nicole Posts A Cryptic Message That Suggests She Married Azan & Moved To Morocco

 Despite the fact that Azan has all but admitted that he’s using Nicole, and their relationship is nothing if not questionable, there is a chance that the 90 Day Fiance stars may have gotten married after all.

-In Touch Weekly is reporting that Nicole took to her social media to post a cryptic message that suggested that she’s not only back in Morocco, she’s married Azan.
+In Touch Weekly is reporting that Nicole took to her social media to post a cryptic message that suggested that she’s not only back in Morocco, but she’s married Azan as well.

 In the early hours of July 9, the 90 Day Fiance star posted a picture of herself in a dark bedroom, with a figure that looked like Azan standing in the distance.